-In this teamwork & planning training activity teams have to plan a complex project and present their findings in a way that will achieve results.
+In this teamwork & planning training activity (for face-to-face classrooms) teams have to plan a complex project and present their findings in a way that will achieve results.
 Ideal for developing project planning and teamwork skills.
 Realistic, motivating, challenging!

 For 3-24 (up to four teams of 3-6 per team)

 Delivery charges apply per order (not per item).

 Delivery charges do not apply to digital downloads.

 (1-2 working days)